wdawson/okta.github.io/_source/_docs/api/resources/oidc.md

 > This endpoint's base URL will vary depending on whether you are using a custom authorization server or not.
 For more information, see [Composing Your Base URL](#composing-your-base-url).

-(jakub.todo Missing an actual description.)
+Returns the JSON Web Key Set (JWKS), which contains the keys used to sign the tokens that you receive from your authorization server.
 If automatic key rotation is disabled, provide the `client_id` to fetch public keys for your app.
 Otherwise, this endpoint returns the public keys automatically rotated.

+Any of the two or three keys listed are used to sign tokens.
+The order of keys in the result doesn't indicate which keys are used.

+Standard open-source libraries are available for every major language to perform [JWS](https://tools.ietf.org/html/rfc7515) signature validation.

+>Okta strongly recommends retrieving keys dynamically with the JWKS published in the discovery document.

+>Okta also recommends caching or persisting downloaded keys to improve performance by eliminating multiple API requests.
+If the client application is pinned to a signing key, the verification fails when Okta rotates the key automatically.
+Pinned client applications must periodically check the cached Okta signing keys.

 #### Request Parameters
 {:.api .api-request .api-request-params}